 - Specialty: Knitwear, basic pieces, technical and functionally complex items.
 Vertically integrated: fabric development, dyeing, embroidery, printing, cutting, and sewing all handled in-house.

-- Capacity: Significant production scale with multiple specialized lines
+- Capacity: Significant production scale with multiple specialized lines; estimated 200,000+ garments per month across categories

-- Certifications: OEKO-TEX, often GOTS for organic programs, ISO 9001
+- Certifications commonly held: OEKO-TEX Standard 100, GOTS for organic programs, ISO 9001

 - Best for: Brands needing one-stop-shop vertical integration rather than coordinating multiple specialist suppliers.
 Particularly useful when fabric development is part of the brief.